connexcs/docs/report.md

 ## Selecting Multiple Providers

-Users can also select multiple providers from the list.
+You can also select multiple providers from the list.

 1. Click on **Select Multiple Providers** field.
 2. Select the providers from the drop down list.